 - Gateway Plaza is between GWP and WG

-- oUWTpost is the student lounge area on the first floor of the Mattress Factory
+- Dawghouse is the student lounge area on the first floor of the Mattress Factory

 In general, avoid unnecessary capitalization.
 Resist the urge to capitalize words that you think are important.
 Capital letters anywhere except at the beginning of the sentence cause readers to stop or slow down.
 It’s faster and easier for them to read with fewer capitals.

 Use the chancellor’s full name on the first reference in narrative text.
-Use “Chancellor Friedman” or “chancellor” for all other references.
+Use “Chancellor Chan” or “chancellor” for all other references.
 Do not capitalize “chancellor” unless the name goes immediately after it.

-- Debra Friedman, chancellor, spoke at the meeting.
+- Kenyon Chan, chancellor, spoke at the meeting.